danspect/fonts/README.md

 python3 install.py --font=/path/to/fonts
 ```

-Install fonts system-wide (globally) using the default ./fonts directory:
+Install fonts system-wide (globally) using the default `./fonts` directory:

+> [!WARNING]
+> Global installation writes to `/usr/local/share/fonts` and requires root privileges.
+> Always use sudo when installing globally, or the script will fail due to permission errors.

 ```bash
 sudo python3 install.py --global